omnibor/spec/SPEC.md

 ## Specifications
 ### Artifact ID

-A hash function over the []byte of an artifact satisfies the canonical, unique, immutable requirements for an artifact identifier.
+Because two artifacts are equivalent if and only if their binary representations are equal, a hash function may be applied to the binary representation of an artifact to yield an identifier which satisfies the canonical, unique, and immutable requirements of artifact identifiers.

 ### Artifact Identifier Types
 The vast majority of source code artifacts are already indexed by their git object identifiers (gitoids) as git objects of type blob.